jet-net/JetNet/README.md

 pip install jetnet[emdloss]
 ```

-Finally [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) must be installed independently for the Fréchet ParticleNet Distance metric `jetnet.evaluation.fpnd` ([Installation instructions](https://github.com/pyg-team/pytorch_geometric#installation)).
+Finally, [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) must be installed independently for the Fréchet ParticleNet Distance metric `jetnet.evaluation.fpnd` ([Installation instructions](https://github.com/pyg-team/pytorch_geometric#installation)).

 ## Documentation

 The API reference is available at [jetnet.readthedocs.io](https://jetnet.readthedocs.io/en/latest/).

-More detailed information about each dataset can (or will) be found at [jet-net.github.io](https://jet-net.github.io/jetnet/).
+More detailed information about each dataset can (or will) be found at [jet-net.github.io](https://jet-net.github.io/).

-Tutorials for datasets and functions are coming soon.
+*Tutorials for datasets and functions are coming soon.*

 ### References